evkx/evkx.github.io/content/models/porsche/taycan/Taycan_Turbo_S/_index.md

 ## Performance

-With overboost, the Porsche Taycan Turbo S has a maximum power of 700 KW (952 hp / 939 bhp).
-Without overboost, it is 620 KW (843 hp / 843 bhp) The torque is 1110 nm with overboost and  without overboost.
-It can sprint from 0 to 100km/h (0 to 62mph) in 2.4 seconds and has a top speed of 260 km/h (162 mph).
+With overboost, the Porsche Taycan Turbo S reaches a maximum power of 700 kW (952 hp / 939 bhp).
+Without overboost, it provides a strong 620 kW (843 hp / 831 bhp).
+The maxium torque is at 1110 Nm (819 ft-lb).
+This powerhouse can accelerate from 0 to 100 km/h (0 to 62 mph) in just 2.4 seconds and reaches a top speed of 260 km/h (162 mph), showcasing its impressive performance.

 ## Battery, range, and charging